kalkin-courses/cse15l-lab-reports/lab-report-5.md

 ...

-The following sequence of commands is executed because the file was missing.
+The following sequence of commands is executed because the file was missing and the `else` block is executed.

-48. The command `echo "ListExamples.java not found.
+48: The command `echo "ListExamples.java not found.
 Are you sure it's in the right directory?"` has an exit code of 0 and no stderr.
 The stdout is "ListExamples.java not found.
 Are you sure it's in the right directory?".

-49. The command `echo Your grade is 0%` has an exit code of 0 and no stderr.
+49: The command `echo Your grade is 0%` has an exit code of 0 and no stderr.
 The stdout is "Your grade is 0%".

-50. The command `exit 1` has no stderr or stdout.
+50: The command `exit 1` has no stderr or stdout.
 The exit code is 1.